 Although it’s painful, sort through your joint belongings and split them up.
 While dividing them up, donate or throw away anything you no longer need.
 Use sense and don’t tighten your grasp on something just because you want to get back at your ex-spouse.

 Hire a Moving Company

 Who needs the extra stress of moving when you’re emotionally distressed and overwhelmed?
-Find a moving company who will work with your new budget and offer a variety of moving services like FlatRate Moving, so you can put painful days behind you and start your new life.
+Find a moving company that will work with your new budget and offers a variety of moving services like FlatRate Moving, so you can put painful days behind you and start your new life.
 We can pack everything up for you or provide you with the supplies and guide you in this trying time.
 Enlist family and friends for extra support, too.

 When you start decluttering, you may realize you won’t have room for some of your furniture in your new home if you downsized or are moving to a temporary residence.
 Take advantage of our storage options and see what arrangement works for you.